 The subject properties are vacant with the exception of Sigma Design (Parcel 125198-000), and are located on sites with elevation changes.
 The application states that some of the properties are additionally constrained with wetlands.
 The surrounding properties are developed to the east and south with residential subdivisions.
 To the west is an electrical substation and to the southwest is the Sharp facility, along with the new middle and high schools.
-To the north are the industrially developed properties that house Bodycote and Karcher North America as well as Analog Devices Incorporated (Linear Technology Corporation).
+To the north are the industrially developed properties that house Bodycote and Karcher North America.

 Development Standards: The development standards for LI/BP differ greatly from BP.
-The 100-foot front and rear setbacks as required in the LI/BP zone are not practical on smaller parcels located away from arterials and collectors and parcels that are additionally constrained with critical areas (e.g. wetland, steep slopes), as are the subject parcels of the application.
+The 100-foot front and rear setbacks as required in the LI/BP zone are not intended for properties that do not front major roadways.
+Those standards are also not practical on parcels that are additionally constrained with critical areas (e.g. wetland, steep slopes), as are the subject parcels of the application.
 The development standards for LI/BP are primarily intended to provide "campus style" landscaping along the roadways and to discourage conversion to commercial uses (Refer to Section 18.21.010 Purpose Statement).

 Of the six parcels combined with this application, only two parcels front roadways.
 Sigma Design fronts NW Pacific Rim Blvd., and the other, Parcel 12518-000 (Daley) is vacant and is adjacent to NW Brady Road.
-The applicant noted that Sigma Design would like to expand and better utilize their site, but are constrained under the LI/BP zoning development standards.
+The applicant noted that Sigma Design would like to expand and better utilize their site, although the use would remain high tech.